BII-Lab/Yeti-Project/doc/charter-yeti-phase2.md

 The goals of the Yeti DNS Project in Phase-2 are:

 * Continue to serve the role as a live research testbed project to allow new experiments and proposals on DNS root.
-* Solicit input from Yeti community to identify both political and technical issues of centralized DNS, determine solutions or workarounds to those issues.
+* Solicit input from Yeti community to identify technical issues and concerns of centralized DNS root, determine solutions or workarounds to those issues.
 * Solicit discussions and documentation of the issue and opportunities in Yeti Root operation in IPv6-only network, and of the resulting innovations.
 * Develop guidelines for the operation of Yeti Testbed and services and for the administration of Yeti root zone.
 * Provide a good platform of communication and coordination from different stockholders in th scope of DNS and Root